tmgry/studentdash-backend/README.md

 - `GET /api/jobs/:userID` – Get all jobs
 - `PUT /api/jobs/:id` – Update a job
 - `DELETE /api/jobs/:id` – Delete a job

+Features Implemented:
+- RESTful API for tasks and job applications
+- MongoDB schema modeling with Mongoose
+- User registration and login with hashed passwords
+- Environment variable configuration
+- Postman testing for all endpoints